Mariners vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Mariners have posted a mark of 2-3.
+- In five games as the favorite over the last 10 matchups, the Mariners have a record of 3-2.

-- When it comes to the total, the Mariners and their opponents are 4-6-0 in their last 10 games.

-- The Mariners have compiled a 1-1-0 record against the runline over their previous 10 matchups (bookmakers set runlines in two of those contests).

 Mariners Betting Records & Stats

-- Seattle has entered eight games this season as the underdog by -105 or more and is 4-4 in those contests.
+- In games it has played as moneyline favorites with odds of -125 or shorter, Seattle has a 9-8 record (winning 52.9% of its games).

-- The Mariners have an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- The implied moneyline probablility for this matchup gives the Mariners a 55.6% chance to win.

-- Seattle and its opponents have gone over the total this season in 16 of its 32 opportunities.
+- Seattle has had an over/under set by oddsmakers 33 times, and have combined with opponents to go over the total in 17 of those games (17-15-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.